Mitch Achurch: Playing career

 During August 2012, Achurch signed for Leeds on a four-year contract starting in the 2013 season.

 He played in the 2015 Challenge Cup Final victory over Hull Kingston Rovers at Wembley Stadium.

 He was left out of the 2015 Super League Grand Final victory over the Wigan Warriors at Old Trafford.

-Achurch currently plays for Ron Massey Cup side the Guildford Owls.
+Achurch played for Ron Massey Cup side the Guildford Owls during the 2017 season.

-On 28 August 2017, Achurch was named in the 2017 Ron Massey Cup team of the season.
+He was named in the 2017 Ron Massey Cup team of the season.